earthcube/SampleSite2/index.md

 ## Support

-This workshop is free to attend and supported by National Science Foundation through the following grants: ICER 1740641, ICER 1740719 and ICER 1740683.
+This workshop is free to attend and supported by National Science Foundation through the following grants: ICER 1928208, ICER 1740641, ICER 1740719 and ICER 1740683.